Testing for Network and Spatial Autocorrelation: Applications

 \subsection{Spatial data}

-In this section we apply $\Phi$ to spatial data on 473 power producing facilities that we introduced in Section~\ref{ssec:catesim}, and compare the results to standard analyses using join count statistics.
-In addition to the locations of the 473 facilities, the data includes information on the characteristics of the surrounding geographic areas.
-Details can be found in Table G.1 in~\cite{papadogeorgou2016adjusting}.
+In this section we apply $\Phi$ to spatial data on a categorical variable describing the race/ethnicity of populations immediately surrounding 473 U.S. power generating facilities~\cite{papadogeorgou2018adjusting}.
+We compare the results to standard analyses using join count statistics.

-In Figure~\ref{fig:threerace}, we mapped the proportion of the populations within a 100km radius around each of the facilities falling into three different race/ethnicity categories.
-We can apply Moran's $I$ separately to each of the three proportions, but Moran's $I$ cannot provide a single aggregate test statistic aggregating the three proportions.
-For example, we may be interested in autocorrelation with respect to the dominant demographic group (Table~\ref{tab:dominant}) or regions with more than $10\%$ Hispanics and African Americans (Table~\ref{tab:nonwhite}).
-Tables~\ref{tab:dominant} and~\ref{tab:nonwhite} respectively present the frequency of concordant neighboring pairs with these characteristics, and the corresponding join count analysis results.
-To calculate the join count statistics, we specify a neighborhood size of 15, meaning that observation $j$ is considered to be adjacent to $i$ if $j$ is one of $i$'s closet 15 neighbors in Euclidean distance.
+Figure~\ref{fig:threerace} depicts the composition of the population living within a 100~km radius of each power generating facility, with the shade of each dot representing the proportion of the population falling into each race/ethnicity category (White/Hispanic/African American).
+We can apply Moran's $I$ separately to data on each of the three categories, but Moran's $I$ cannot provide a single aggregate test statistic.
+Figure~\ref{fig:cateplot} depicts the distributions of two alternative categorical summaries of the information from Figure~\ref{fig:threerace}: a 3-level variable indicating the most populous group in the area surrounding each facility, and a 4-level variable indicating whether more than $10\%$ of the population is Hispanic and African American, respectively.
+Using each of these categorial variables, we can perform an omnibus test for dependence using $\Phi$.
+We observe greater evidence of dependence in the second categorization ($\Phi : 22.72$) than the first categorization ($\Phi : 9.17$).
+This direct comparison is possible using $\Phi$ but would not be possible using join count statistics.
+The join count statistics for these two categorical variables are given in Table~\ref{tab:dominant} and Table~\ref{tab:nonwhite}.
+The statistics themselves count the frequency of concordant neighboring pairs for each category and standardize it; the p-values are derived from a permutation test that permutes the location of each observation while holding the values fixed.
+Join count analysis requires a notion of adjacency; we specified a neighborhood size of 15, meaning that observation $j$ is considered to be adjacent to $i$ if $j$ is one of $i$'s closet 15 neighbors in Euclidean distance.

-In Figure~\ref{fig:cateplot}, we map the distribution of dominant racial group and regions with more than $10\%$ Hispanics and African Americans and give an omnibus test for autocorrelation based on $\Phi$.
-We observe higher autocorrelation in the second categorization ($\Phi : 22.72$) than the first categorization ($\Phi : 9.17$), which cannot be compared from join count statistics presented in Table~\ref{tab:dominant} and Table~\ref{tab:nonwhite}.